 Tips for Those Who Can’t Afford Quality Items

 You are surrounded by all these wonderful goods, but you just can’t afford them – at least new.
 Be consoled.
 You still have a big advantage to the ones who can’t buy anything of quality even if they had the ability.
 Here are a few ideas to help get around

 1. Know Your Measurements

 You need to know your clothes measurements, plain and simple.
 Keep a spreadsheet, or better yet, memorize them.
 You’ll be best served by learning about your body’s quirks and needs, and how clothing needs to adapt.
 For example, my right shoulder hangs about 1.5″ lower than my left one.
-This means my armhole has to be cut deeper and I either need a shoulder pad on the right or the cut of the shoulder has to be different.
+This means my armhole has to be cut deeper, and I either need a shoulder pad on the right, or the cut of the shoulder has to be different.
 Moreover, the sleeve has to be set in differently.
-I have a slightly rounded back and one arm is half a centimeter (one fifth of an inch) longer.
+I have a slightly rounded back and one arm is half a centimeter (one-fifth of an inch) longer.
 My right leg is slightly bigger than my left one.
-Fit is the most important thing when it comes to clothes.
+The fit is the most important thing when it comes to clothes.
 Chances are, in the beginning you won’t even notice the asymmetry of your body.
 On the other hand, it won’t take a trained tailor very long to point them out once he sees you.
 If you want to figure out what your body’s characteristics are, wear a garment off the rack because it is symmetrical.
 Then have somebody take pictures 360°.
-It is very important for you to stand naturally otherwise the result will not help, but hurt you.
+It is imperative for you to stand naturally.
+Otherwise, the result will not help, but hurt you.
 Once you know your measurements, spotting well fitting (usually vintage or slightly used) clothing online will be much easier.